-Daily reading of newspapers has a decisive role in tackling UPSC examinations.
-Apart from various local and national dailies available in India, THE HINDU is the choice for IAS aspirants.
+Daily reading of newspapers has a decisive role in tackling examinations especially the Hindu Newspaper for IAS Exam (UPSC CSE).
+Apart from various local and national dailies available in India, THE HINDU Newspaper is the choice for IAS aspirants.
 It is the most preferred newspaper for UPSC aspirants due to its high standards.
-Apart from standard ias books, most of the questions are triggered from this daily national.
+Apart from standard UPSC Books, most of the questions are triggered by this daily national.

-Page 7: This is important page as it covers national news.
+Page 7: This is an important page as it covers national news.
 Furthermore, give more importance to this page as it deals with supreme court verdicts, parliamentary debates various government orders and bills.

-This can be considered as the backbone of the news paper reading for a civil service aspirant.
-It is the editorial page and spent maximum time in reading two editorials on the left side followed by lead article.
+This can be considered as the backbone of the Hindu Newspaper reading for a civil service aspirant.
+It is the editorial page and spent maximum time in reading two editorials on the left side followed by the lead article.
 This will give an overview of the current issues.
-Although, include letters to the editor as this enable you to view an issue from a different perspective..
+Although, including letters to the editor as this enable you to view an issue from a different perspective.
 But be careful not to get biased with various views and opinions.

-Page 9: This is otherwise known as perspective page or OP-EN page.
+Page 9: This is otherwise known as a perspective page or OP-EN page.
 In this page, an author, who is not associated with the editorial board expresses his views in relation to current issues.
 Go through this page to get an overview of current issues in a different manner.

-Page 12:World page consists of matters relating to international relationships.
+Page 12: The World page consists of matters relating to international relationships.
 So give more importance to it.

 Page 13-14: Business page, spent some time on this page because it deals with fiscal and monetary policy.
-Emphasize on articles pertaining to socioeconomic issues in relation to women, children, health etc.
+Emphasize on articles pertaining to socioeconomic issues in relation to women, children, health, etc.

 Give more importance to these: